-Packed with bold and delicious flavors, this hearty, comforting dinner is so easy and is a huge crowd pleaser.Something has changed with the way my boys eat, and it’s awesome!
+Sheet Pan Parmesan-Herb Chicken with Poblano Potatoes recipe is packed with bold and delicious flavors.
+A chicken and potato sheet pan dinner is a hearty, comforting meal that’s easy to prepare, and is a huge crowd pleaser.Something has changed with the way my boys eat, and it’s awesome!

 Hard for me to believe, but they’ve been pretty picky most of their lives.
 As a chef, I’d never imagined that would be the case.

 It used to be that things all had to be separate on their plates.
 If broccoli got mixed into their steak, there would be a complaint.
 Or, they might have loved rice and mushrooms on their own, but when I’d mix them together they’d say I’d “ruined it.”